ted-spence-avalara/developer-dot/_posts/2018-03-13-hs-code-search-in-rest.md

 In this post, we will discuss how customers can use our REST API to find the appropriate Harmonized System (HS) Code for items shipped across country borders.
 For this example, we will search for knitted scarves shipped to Spain.
 Let’s walk through the process of browsing and searching for HS Codes using the new REST CrossBorder endpoints.

 <h2>Wait, What Are HS Codes?</h2>
-The [Harmonized System](https://en.wikipedia.org/wiki/Harmonized_System) is an internationally standardized system of names and numbers to classify physical, traded products.
-[HS Codes](https://developer.avalara.com/api-reference/avatax/rest/v2/models/HsCodeModel/) are a hierarchically organized taxonomy of product types, based on attributes of the product.
+The <a href="https://en.wikipedia.org/wiki/Harmonized_System" target="_blank">Harmonized System</a> is an internationally standardized system of names and numbers to classify physical, traded products. <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/HsCodeModel/" target="_blank">HS Codes</a> are a hierarchically organized taxonomy of product types, based on attributes of the product.
 HS Codes have many aliases including: Harmonized Tariff Codes, Nomenclature Codes, or tariff codes.
 Within REST and this documentation, we will refer to them simply as “HS Codes.”
 HS Codes are also used by countries to monitor the commodities passing across their borders, to enforce domestic regulations, perform risk assessments, collect trade statistics, and in some cases, to assess domestic taxes.

 Typically, the first four to six digits of an HS Code are the same across all countries that observe the Harmonized System.
 Complete, valid HS Codes are usually eight- to 13-character strings assigned to each item in an international shipment. **Warning!** Complete HS Codes (beyond the first 6 characters) are specific to the destination country.
 Therefore, an HS Code that applies for one country may be incorrect or non-existent for another country.